Probing Defects with Quantum Simulator Snapshots: Rydberg Array

 \subsection{Line of Fixed points}

 In recent years the physics of quantum many-body systems under measurement and decoherence has attracted great interest.
-One example of such is quantum criticality under measurement and decoherence~\cite{JianIsingWM,altered,Zou_2023}, and it was shown in recent studies that measurement can alter the critical behaviors, leading to unique novel critical phenomena beyond any states of matter in equilibrium.
+One example of such is quantum criticality under measurement and decoherence~\cite{JianIsingWM,altered,Zou_2023,sunyao}, and it was shown in recent studies that measurement can alter the critical behaviors, leading to unique novel critical phenomena beyond any states of matter in equilibrium.
 Generally speaking, weak-measurement is mapped to a defect in the Euclidean spacetime path integral, and the physics under weak-measurement can be inferred from our understanding of conformal defects.
 For example, it was shown that equal-time bulk correlation of a $(2+1)d$ Wilson-Fisher quantum critical point is driven into the so-called ``extraordinary-log" phase~\cite{Lee_2023} that was discovered recently in the context of boundary CFT~\cite{maxboundary,maxtoldin,Krishnan_2023}.

-Within all the measurement-induced physics, here we focus on the ``line of fixed points" induced by weak-measurement on a $(1+1)d$ Ising CFT \cite{JianIsingWM,altered,Zou_2023}.
-For instance, by weakly measuring the coupling between the spins, i.e. the nearest-neighbor two-body spin operator $Z_j Z_{j+1}$, or the transverse field $X_j$ related to it by Kramers-Wannier duality, and post-selecting the outcome, the resulting physics is expected to be equivalent to the insertion of the temporal defect operator $\hat{O}$ \beqn \hat{O} = \exp (- \delta \sum_{j} Z_{j} Z_{j+1} ) \eeqn In the continuum, the insertion of Eq.~\ref{Marginaldefect1}, amounts to the insertion of a temporal defect in the Ising CFT of the energy density $\delta \mathcal{H} \sim + \delta \varepsilon$.
+Within all the measurement-induced physics, here we focus on the ``line of fixed points" induced by weak-measurement on a $(1+1)d$ Ising CFT \cite{JianIsingWM,altered,Zou_2023,sunyao}.
+For instance, by weakly measuring the coupling between the spins, i.e., the nearest-neighbor two-body spin operator $Z_j Z_{j+1}$ and post-selecting the outcome, the resulting physics is expected to be equivalent to the insertion of the temporal defect operator $\hat{O}$ \beqn \hat{O} = \exp (- \delta \sum_{j} Z_{j} Z_{j+1} ) \eeqn In the continuum, the insertion of Eq.~\ref{Marginaldefect1}, amounts to the insertion of a temporal defect in the Ising CFT of the energy density $\delta \mathcal{H} \sim + \delta \varepsilon$.
 The energy density, $\varepsilon$, is a primary in the Ising CFT with dimension $\Delta_{\varepsilon} = 1$.
-Operators on the lattice have an expansion in terms of primaries (and descendants) of the CFT, for which the leading nontrivial primary for $Z_j Z_{j+1}$ is the energy density (see, e.g. Ref.~\cite{IsingCFTLatticeExp}) $Z_j Z_{j+1} \sim 1 + \varepsilon + \dots$ As the energy density is exactly marginal, the scaling dimension of the spin operator $D_d(\delta)$ is a continuous function of the defect strength $\delta$ which controls the corresponding line of (defect) fixed-points \cite{MasakiDefect}.
+Operators on the lattice have an expansion in terms of primaries (and descendants) of the CFT, for which the leading nontrivial primary for $Z_j Z_{j+1}$ is the energy density (see, e.g., Ref.~\onlinecite{IsingCFTLatticeExp}) $Z_j Z_{j+1} \sim 1 + \varepsilon + \dots$ As the energy density is exactly marginal, the scaling dimension of the spin operator $D_d(\delta)$ is a continuous function of the defect strength $\delta$ which controls the corresponding line of (defect) fixed-points \cite{MasakiDefect}.